plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 3. The new client(s) are deployed, which can rely on the functionality in the new server
 4. (optional) At some later point, the old client is fully replaced by the new

-Deploy dependencies are relatively harmless, but should always be *declared* in pull requests, and typically more widely announced, since they can break the assumption that [everything on master is deployable](https://github.com/Prismatic/eng-practices/blob/master/git/20140403-git.md) if done in a single change.
-If you introduce a deploy dependency, you should be responsible for ensuring that the server(s) are deployed as soon as possible, ideally immediately after your code hits master.
+Deploy dependencies are relatively harmless, but should be handled carefully to ensure that the new code is not deployed in the wrong order.
+Whenever possible, server and client changes should be made in separate changesets, loudly *declared* in pull requests, and the client change should only be merged to a production branch *after* the server change has been merged and fully deployed.

 As we'll discuss in the final section, extensions to existing methods (such as the addition of new fields to responses) can often be handled in this setup if clients are carefully designed to be forward-compatible with such changes.

 ### API versioning (breaking code changes)

-Breaking changes introduce fatal cycles into the "deploy dependency graph", since new clients need new server APIs and old clients need old APIs, but all the old code can't usually be replaced simultaneously.
+Suppose we have an existing API method `/interests` that returns a list of `String`s to describe a user's interests.
+A new feature of the iOS app requires more information about each interest, so we want to change this to a list of maps like `{'name':foo, ...}`.
+Breaking changes like this introduce fatal cycles into the "deploy dependency graph", since new clients need new server APIs and old clients need old APIs, but all the old code can't usually be replaced simultaneously.

 <p align="center"><img title="Sad Panda" src="migrations/4.png" width=50%></p>

-Assuming there are no changes to data at rest, these changes can be converted into the happier "additions only" scenario above by using **API versioning**, (e.g., adding a new method `v2/foo` rather than making breaking changes to `v1/foo`).
+Assuming there are no changes to data at rest, these changes can be converted into the happier "additions only" scenario above by using **API versioning**, (e.g., adding a new method `v2/interests` rather than making breaking changes to `v1/interests`).

 <p align="center"><img title="API versioning" src="migrations/5.png" width=50%></p>